 If a natural water body is not locally available, then consider creating a bird bath, especially in dry and drought conditions.
 Place bird baths in a sheltered position.
 However, bird baths must be cleaned at least once every day, as dirty water can spread disease throughout bird populations.

-As discussed, try to establish a good selection of the locally indigenous plant species listed in the above Planning and plant selection section.
+As discussed, try to establish a good selection of the plant species listed in the above Planning and plant selection section.

-Commonly available locally indigenous plant species that particularly seem to attract insects are: Acacia terminalis, Hakea salicifolia, Hakea teretifolia, Leptospermum juniperinum, Leptospermum polygalifolium, Olearia elliptica and other Olearia species and Philotheca myoporoides in the mid to lower Mountains.
+Commonly available plant species that particularly seem to attract insects are Acacia terminalis, Hakea salicifolia, Hakea teretifolia, Leptospermum juniperinum, Leptospermum polygalifolium and other Leptospermum species, Olearia elliptica and other Olearia species and Philotheca myoporoides.

 Boggy areas and carefully designed, rainfall fed ponds support frogs, dragon-flies and other moisture loving insects, as well as birds.
 Provide dense layers of vegetation nearby.